ImNotStealth/Stellar/README.md

 # Games
 This was the framework used in 3 of our school game projects, 2 of which are available for download if you're interested:
 - Niva: 2D die-and-retry platformer: [Steam](https://store.steampowered.com/app/3258800/Niva/) or [Creajeux](https://www.creajeux.fr/projet/niva/)
-  - *When this game was made, it had to be made in C, so the first version of Stellar was actually made in C!
+  - *When we made this game, we hadn't learned C++ yet, so the first version of Stellar was actually written in C!
 It was more of a UI library back then though.*
 <div align="center">
     <img src="/docs/Niva.png" width="75%" height="75%" alt="Niva"/>
 </div>